tapaswenipathak/linux-kernel-stats/README.md

 ```

 ### Contributing Guidelines
-We welcome contributions to our project and here are some guidelines to follow when contributing:
+Contributions to the project are welcome and the following guidelines should be followed when contributing:

 ### Getting Started
 Before contributing, please make sure to: